Home Remedies and Natural Cures

 Description

-Native to dry southern European and north African climates, lavender grows perennially as a bush that generally reaches two to two and a half feet in height, although some will reach as much as six feet tall.
+Native to dry southern European and north African climates, it grows perennially as a bush that generally reaches two to two and a half feet in height, although some will reach as much as six feet tall.
 Lavender bushes consist of upright stems, which produce tiny gray leaves.
 Above the leaves small, slender stems sprout and produce lilac or blue-violet flowers and brown and white spotted seeds.
 Some varieties of lavender also produce pink or white flowers.

-Typical Preparations
+Typical Lavender Preparations

 Lavender flowers are commonly dried and used in sachet packets either alone or in combination with other scented flowers and herbs.
 Lavender oil extracted from the plant is also commonly sold alone or used to scent a variety of perfumes, bath and skincare products.